domainaware/parsedmarc/_sources/index.rst.txt

     As mentioned earlier, forensic/failure reports contain copies of emails that failed DMARC, including emails that may be legitimate and contain sensitive customer or business information.
-For privacy and/or regulatory reasons, You may not want to use the ``--save-forensic`` flag included in the example service configuration ``ExecStart`` setting, which would save these samples to Elasticsearch.
+For privacy and/or regulatory reasons, you may not want to use the ``--save-forensic`` flag included in the example service configuration ``ExecStart`` setting, which would save these samples to Elasticsearch.